 - media technology.

-- a willingness to learn specialist programmes
+- to be a concept thinker with a keen visual awareness and willingness to learn specialist programmes

 - an interest in, and knowledge of, coding and design principles